-At Heidelberg University I was a member of the research group 'Cultures of Disaster: Shifting Asymmetries Between Societies, Cultures, and Nature from a Comparative Historical and Transcultural Perspective' in the Cluster of Excellence 'Asia and Europe in a Global Context.'
-Related to the research project, I taught the course 'Natural Disasters in Late Colonial South Asia: Perceptions, Interpretations and Reactions' at the Department of History of the South Asia Institute at Heidelberg University.
-As an Assistant Professor in History at North South University, I have taught courses on Global/World History and Introduction to World Civilizations.
+At Heidelberg University her doctoral research was conducted in the research group 'Cultures of Disaster: Shifting Asymmetries Between Societies, Cultures, and Nature from a Comparative Historical and Transcultural Perspective' in the Cluster of Excellence 'Asia and Europe in a Global Context'.

-In my forthcoming book 'Acts of Aid: Politics of Relief and Reconstruction in the Aftermath of the 1934 Bihar-Nepal Earthquake' I examine the organization of relief and reconstruction work by civil society and the state in India in the 1930s.
+In my forthcoming book (under contract with Cambridge University Press) 'Acts of Aid: Politics of Relief and Reconstruction in the Aftermath of the 1934 Bihar-Nepal Earthquake', I examine the organization of relief and reconstruction work by civil society and the state in India in the 1930s.
 In the field of historical disaster research, my interests span from the perceptions of risk to the introduction of new building technologies and the politicalization of disaster aftermaths.
-In the context of the growing internationalization of disaster aid in the 1930s, I work on a project about civil society and cooperation between transnational networks in South Asia and Europe.
+In the context of the growing internationalization of disaster aid in the 1930s, I currently work on a project about pacifism and decolonization in transnational networks in South Asia and Europe.

 Joseph Stephens was one of many Europeans, mainly Danes and Germans, who bought agrarian lands in the south Sweden county of Småland as the economic crisis marked by poverty and emigration hit the region in the second half of the 19th century.
 In the late 1860s, Stephens purchased the large iron estate Huseby Bruk outside Växjö after having made a fortune as a railway contractor in colonial India and would come to infuse new life into the estate's business for the next decades.
 In the research project 'Huseby in the World' (Huseby i Världen) I look at how colonial networks and transfers of knowledge played a role in the development of the iron estate Huseby Bruk during Stephens' time.